 Heavy bleeding can also be a sign of:

-- ectopic pregnancy (egg fertilizes outside of the womb)
+- ectopic pregnancy, which occurs when an egg fertilizes outside of the uterus

-- molar pregnancy (a rare condition that results in a mass of tissue in the womb)
+- molar pregnancy, a rare condition that results in a mass of tissue in the uterus

 - uterine rupture

 - separation of the placenta from the uterus

 - preterm labor, which occurs earlier than 37 weeks

 Many subchorionic hematomas aren’t harmful in the long term.
 Your doctor will have a better idea after looking at the hematoma on an ultrasound.
 Smaller hematomas have better outcomes.
 Larger versions can present problems.

 According to a 2014 study, reports vary on the risk of miscarriage related to subchorionic hematomas with vaginal bleeding.
 However, the risk does increase during the first half of pregnancy.
 The earlier you seek a diagnosis, the better the outcome.

 If a diagnosis of vaginal bleeding is deemed subchorionic, then your doctor will likely start treatments to prevent miscarriage.
 Options may include progesterone or dydrogesterone.
 If the hematomas are large, you may also be advised to: